 Explain the difference between a bit, the carrier of classical information, and a qubit, the carrier of quantum information.

 Give an example of a generalized quantum measurement and evaluate the probabilities of measurement outcomes.

 Evaluate the evolution of a pure or mixed quantum state under a given quantum operation, perhaps represented as a quantum circuit.

 Determine whether a composite pure state is entangled.

-Understand and explain important examples of quantum protocols including dense coding, teleportation, quantum key distribution, Grover's algorithm and Shor's algorithm.
+Understand and explain important examples of quantum protocols including dense coding, teleportation, quantum key distribution, quantum-enhanced sensing, Grover's algorithm and Shor's algorithm.